 Cut one of the pears into thin slices and arrange in the bottom of the prepared cake tin

 Drizzle 2 tablespoons of maple syrup over the pears

-Roughly chop the remaining three pears and blitz in a food processor with the lemon juice and two tablespoons of water until you have a smooth apple sauce
+Roughly chop the remaining three pears and blitz in a food processor with the lemon juice and two tablespoons of water until you have a smooth pear sauce

-Create a well in the dry ingredients, pour in the apple sauce, vegetable oil, maple syrup and stir until combined.
+Create a well in the dry ingredients, pour in the pear sauce, vegetable oil, maple syrup and stir until combined.

 Carefully spoon the batter over the pears and bake for 35-40 minutes, or until an inserted knife comes out clean

 Leave to cool a little then run a knife round the edge of the cake tin.
 Invert the cake onto a plate and carefully peel off the parchment paper.